KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 will also present the concepts of a different kind of graph database based on the RDF-standard, as such databases frequently appeared during my background research of the subject [@hartig2014reconciliation;@angles2018g].
 The rest of the article is structured as follows.
+Sections \ref{sec:rdf} and \ref{sec:pg}
-Sections @sec:rdf and @sec:pg present the concepts behind RDF and property graph databases, respectively.
+present the concepts behind RDF and property graph databases, respectively.
-Section @sec:usage compares creation and subsequent querying of a movie database using the relational PostgreSQL database, and the progerty graph Neo4j database.
-Finally, section @sec:discussion presents a discussion of the potential pros and cons of using a graph database over a relational database.
+Section \ref{sec:usage} compares creation and subsequent querying of a movie database using the relational PostgreSQL database, and the progerty graph Neo4j database.
+Finally, section \ref{sec:discussion} presents a discussion of the potential pros and cons of using a graph database over a relational database.

 ## Resource Description Framework (RDF) Databases {#sec:rdf}